VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Evaluation

 \subsection{VersaQ-3D Hardware Performance}

 \textbf{Area and Power.} Table~\ref{tab:area_power_breakdown} summarizes the hardware utilization and implementation results of VersaQ-3D.
 The accelerator integrates 64$\times$16 BFUs, which is equivalent to 64$\times$64 INT8 PEs and 128$\times$128 INT4 PEs under their respective modes.
-VersaQ-3D occupies 3.88 mm$^2$ of area and consumes 2.18 W of typical power.
+VersaQ-3D occupies 4.17 mm$^2$ of area and consumes 2.17 W of typical power.
 Table~\ref{tab:area_power_breakdown} also presents the detailed area and power breakdown, including per‑BFU, per‑INT8‑PE, and per‑INT4‑PE statistics, showing the contribution of each architectural component.

-\textbf{Performance.} Fig.~\ref{fig:hw_result} shows the speedup and energy efficiency achieved by the proposed VersaQ‑3D over the baseline devices.
-Under the W4A4 setting, which targets instant 3D reconstruction, VersaQ‑3D achieves 10.8$\times$ and 2.7$\times$ average speedup over Jetson XNX and ONX on the camera pose estimation tasks (Co3Dv2), and 8.9$\times$ and 3.0$\times$ average speedup on the 3D point‑map reconstruction tasks (7‑Scenes).
-For energy efficiency, VersaQ‑3D delivers 99.3$\times$ and 58.5$\times$ improvements over Jetson XNX on Co3Dv2 and 81.9$\times$ and 47.3$\times$ improvements on 7‑Scenes.
-These gains primarily come from reduced memory traffic and the lower computational complexity enabled by INT4 quantization.
-Furthermore, VersaQ‑3D in W4A8 mode, which targets high‑fidelity reconstruction, also consistently outperforms the baseline devices.
-This further demonstrates the efficiency of our design.
+\textbf{Performance.} Fig.~\ref{fig:hw_result} shows the speedup and energy efficiency of VersaQ‑3D over the baseline devices.
+We additionally compare against two quantization‑based accelerators, ANT~\cite{guo2022ant} and Olive~\cite{guo2023olive}.
+Under the W4A4 setting targeting instant 3D reconstruction, VersaQ‑3D achieves 22.0$\times$ and 5.4$\times$ average speedup over Jetson XNX and ONX on camera pose estimation (Co3Dv2), and 17.9$\times$ and 6.0$\times$ on 3D point‑map reconstruction (7‑Scenes).
+Compared with ANT and Olive, VersaQ‑3D delivers 2.9$\times$/2.2$\times$ speedup on Co3Dv2 and 3.0$\times$/2.4$\times$ on 7‑Scenes, respectively.
+These gains stem from reduced memory traffic and the lower computational complexity enabled by INT4 quantization.
+For energy efficiency, VersaQ‑3D achieves 202.0$\times$ and 63.1$\times$ gains over Jetson XNX and ONX on Co3Dv2, and 164.7$\times$ and 68.6$\times$ on 7‑Scenes.
+Compared with ANT and Olive, VersaQ‑3D outperforms by 3.3$\times$/2.5$\times$ on Co3Dv2 and 3.5$\times$/2.7$\times$ on 7‑Scenes, respectively.
+VersaQ‑3D in W4A8 mode, which targets high‑fidelity reconstruction, also consistently outperforms all baselines, further demonstrating the efficiency and versatility of our design.